scaomath/kaggle-jane-street/README.md

 # Final submissions

-## Data
+## Data preparation
-500 days of high frequency trading data from Jane Street.
+The data contain 500 days of high frequency trading data from Jane Street, total 2.4 million rows.

 0. All data: only drop the two partial days and the two <2k `ts_id` days (done first).
 1. `fillna()` past day mean including all weight zero rows.